Diablo IV: How Fishing Works in Lord of Hatred – Rewards Guide

 How to unlock fishing in Diablo IV

-The important practical step on both PC and console is what you do next: open your Emote Wheel and put Fishing on an easy-to-reach slot.
-If you leave it buried on a secondary wheel, the minigame becomes more annoying than it needs to be.
-Diablo IV is built around speed and repetition, so any side activity that asks you to open a radial menu repeatedly gets dramatically smoother once you set that wheel up properly.
+The one practical step that makes or breaks this on both PC and console: open your Emote Wheel and put Fishing on an easy-to-reach slot (binding it to a key like F on PC is the fastest setup).
+If you leave it buried on a secondary wheel, every cast becomes a menu chore.
+Diablo IV runs on speed and repetition, so any activity that asks you to reopen a radial menu gets dramatically smoother once the wheel is set up.

-If the emote is missing after you talk to Shi Yugong, the usual fixes are simple: close and reopen the wheel, zone into a new area, or relog once.
-Also make sure you are actually in the expansion area and not backtracking through an older zone expecting the unlock to appear automatically.
-This sounds obvious, but it is exactly the kind of interface issue Diablo IV likes to hide behind one tiny menu layer.
+If the emote is missing after you meet Shi Yugong, the usual fixes are simple: close and reopen the wheel, zone into a new area, or relog once.
+Make sure you are actually in the expansion zone and not backtracking through an older area expecting the unlock to appear on its own.

 How the fishing minigame actually works

-The reported loop is straightforward, but it is worth doing cleanly so you do not fight the UI every time.
-Fishing is not treated like a permanent weapon or tool you equip.
-It is an action you trigger from the emote wheel near water.
+The loop is short and the same every time.
+Fishing is not a weapon or tool you equip — it is an action you trigger from the emote wheel near water.

-1. Go to a fishable shoreline or water edge in the Lord of Hatred area.
+1. Go to a fishable shoreline or water edge in the Lord of Hatred region.

 2. Open the emote wheel and use the Fishing emote to cast your line.

-5. Collect the result, which can be a fish, bycatch, or occasionally something less friendly.
+5. Collect the result, which can be a fish, a sellable catch, or occasionally an enemy.

-That last part is the one players should not ignore.
-Public reporting says monsters can sometimes appear as bycatch.
-In other words, this is not a fully safe town-style minigame.
-Clear nearby enemies before you start, fish at healthy life totals, and avoid standing in the kind of shoreline pocket where normal mobs can body-block you while you are focused on the bite cue.
+That last line matters.
+A cast can pull up a monster instead of a fish, so this is not a fully safe town minigame.
+Clear nearby enemies before you start, fish at healthy life totals, and avoid shoreline pockets where mobs can body-block you while you are focused on the bite cue.
+It is relaxed by Diablo standards — but it still lives inside an action RPG.

 🎮